sjain882/Excel-VBA-Macros/README.md

 5. Under Macro Name type either `FlickrIt` / `GoogleIt` / `GoogleImagesIt` then click Create to create new macro section for the relevant function

 6. New section with Sub skeleton will be created.
-Replace entire contents of this section with the contents of the relevant .txt containing the function's code
+Replace entire contents of this section with the contents of the relevant .vba containing the function's code

 7. Save and close VBA Editor